More about William Eggleston

 Here is what Wikipedia says about William Eggleston

 William Eggleston (born July 27, 1939) is an American photographer.
-He is widely credited with increasing recognition for color photography as a legitimate artistic medium.
+He is widely credited with increasing recognition of color photography as a legitimate artistic medium.
 Eggleston's books include William Eggleston's Guide (1976) and The Democratic Forest (1989).

 Eggleston received a Guggenheim Fellowship in 1974, the Hasselblad Award in 1998, and Honorary Fellowship of the Royal Photographic Society in 2003.